-Abstract Meaning Representation parsing is a sentence-to-graph prediction task where target nodes are not explicitly aligned to sentence tokens.
-However, since graph nodes are semantically based on one or more sentence tokens, implicit alignments can be derived.
-Transition-based parsers operate over the sentence from left to right, capturing this inductive bias via alignments at the cost of limited expressiveness.
-In this work, we propose a transition-based system that combines hard-attention over sentences with a target-side action pointer mechanism to decouple source tokens from node representations and address alignments.
-We model the transitions as well as the pointer mechanism through straightforward modifications within a single Transformer architecture.
-Parser state and graph structure information are efficiently encoded using attention heads.
-We show that our action-pointer approach leads to increased expressiveness and attains large gains (+1.6 points) against the best transition-based AMR parser in very similar conditions.
-While using no graph re-categorization, our single model yields the second best Smatch score on AMR 2.0 (81.8), which is further improved to 83.4 with silver data and ensemble decoding.
+Abstract Meaning Representation parsing belongs to a category of sentence-to-graph prediction tasks where the target graph is not explicitly linked to the sentence tokens.
+However, nodes or subgraphs are semantically related to subsets of the sentence tokens, and locality between words and related nodes is often preserved.
+Transition-based approaches have recently shown great progress in capturing these inductive biases but still suffer from limited expressiveness.
+In this work, we propose a transition-based system that combines hard-attention over sentences with a target-side action pointer mechanism to decouple source tokens from node representations.
+We model the transitions as well as the pointer mechanism using a single Transformer model.
+Parser state and graph structure information is efficiently encoded using attention heads.
+We show that our approach leads to increased expressiveness while capitalizing inductive biases and attains new state-of-the Smatch scores on AMR 1.0 (78.5) and AMR 2.0 (81.8).